 Many businesses (most businesses, as a matter of fact) operate on debts; call them loans if you like.
 I say this because I have been a player in the business world for close to two decades, and my taxi business would not have blossomed to what it is today were it not for loans.
 However, any business that operates on debts should be able to repay its debts.
 Of course, I don’t have to go into my pocket to settle my loans, lest such funding loses meaning.
 So, if any business loses the ability to service its debts, then it is a telltale sign that it should be closed down.
 I once closed down my hotel business on these grounds.

 Any business is about profit making, and it pains me a lot when I see businesses making losses.
+In some instances, a business may be able to continue by making redundancies in the company although you should read this redundancy advice for employers first if this is something your thinking of because you don’t always get the option to reverse this decision.
 And while losses are part of business, continuous losses, year in year out, mean that I have to wind up my business pronto.
 This is just common sense.
 Imagine how my taxi business would be if I were to make losses for three consecutive years.
 That would mean wasted efforts and resources, and I would have every reason to wind up.
 However, let me be categorical that there are people who make losses consistently but they still soldier on until their businesses flourish.
 Such cases are rare though, and not many people may be able to withstand the situation, given that they may have to turn to their own savings or seek money from elsewhere to fund the business operation.
 This could be preventable though, especially if the business owner considered using a subscription revenue model from the start.
 This ensures that customers come back repeatedly, and it helps the business to predict revenue for the year.
 To learn more about a subscription service, it might be worth visiting Salesforce.com to see if it would work for some businesses.
 That might save a business from constant losses.